MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/viewing-etw-traces-in-netmon.md

 ---
-Description: 'You can view USB ETW event traces using Microsoft Network Monitor, also referred to as Netmon.'
+Description: You can view USB ETW event traces using Microsoft Network Monitor, also referred to as Netmon.
-MS-HAID: 'buses.viewing\_etw\_traces\_in\_netmon'
+MS-HAID: buses.viewing\_etw\_traces\_in\_netmon
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'